Netflix announces deal to buy Warner Bros. and HBO - Local News 8

 For several weeks Paramount was thought to be the frontrunner in the auction for WBD.
 Paramount executives, who want to buy all of WBD – including its cable assets – exuded confidence about their merger proposal and their mutually beneficial relationship with President Trump.

-Furthermore, Netflix agreed to the same costly breakup fee that Paramount proposed, one of the sources said.
+Netflix agreed to the same costly breakup fee that Paramount proposed during the auction process, a source familiar with the matter told CNN.
 This means the would-be buyer will pay WBD billions of dollars if the deal is not completed.

-That’s critical because the biggest X factor is regulatory approval.
-The Trump administration will review any transaction between Netflix and WBD, and some analysts expect a political and legal battle to ensue.
+In recent weeks Paramount CEO David Ellison was viewed as the Trump administration’s favored buyer of WBD.
+Paramount fanned doubts that regulatory agencies controlled by Trump would approve other proposed deals.

-“Learning about Netflix’s ambition to buy its real competitive threat — WBD’s streaming business — should send alarm to antitrust enforcers around the world,” Sen. Mike Lee wrote on X. “This potential transaction, if it were to materialize, would raise serious competition questions — perhaps more so than any transaction I’ve seen in about a decade.”
+Now some analysts expect a political and legal battle will ensue.
+But the US is just one of many markets that will take a close look at the transaction.
+Paramount was said to face a particularly uncertain regulatory environment in Europe.

-But Netflix executives will argue that the assets are complementary in nature and that the deal will create “more opportunities for the creative community,” as the company said in a press release Friday morning.
+Netflix executives previewed their arguments for regulators on Friday, asserting that the assets are complementary in nature and that the deal will create “more opportunities for the creative community.”

 Greg Peters, the Netflix co-CEO, said Warner Bros. “has helped define entertainment for more than a century,” and “with our global reach and proven business model, we can introduce a broader audience to the worlds they create—giving our members more options, attracting more fans to our best-in-class streaming service, strengthening the entire entertainment industry and creating more value for shareholders.”